Reflections on being featured in The New York Times and the deeper meaning behind these portraits.

 With Gratitude

-Thank you to Dorie Chevlen for writing such a thoughtful and beautifully observed piece, and for including my work.
+Thank you to Dorie Chevlen for writing such a thoughtful and beautifully observed piece.

 Subscribe